augustazukauskas/2026-Data-Visualization-championship/README.md

 Augusta Zukauskas, Research Study Assiatant at Department of Medical Social Sciences, Northwestern University Feinburg School of Medicine

 ## About
-This project analyzes research collaborations funded by the NIH amoung Big Ten universities.
-It aggregates award-level data, identifies cross-institution collaborations, and visualizes the network using chord diagrams.
+This project analyzes project collaborations funded by the NIH amoung Big Ten universities.
 The goal was to provide a clear, compelling overview of collaboration patterns, strengths, and trends.

+Data was sourced from NIH RePORTER, cleaned to include only Big en institutions, and normalized so variations in university names were grouped under a single standard name.
+Collaborations were counted when the same Principle Investigator (PI) ID appeared across more than one university, indicating shared involvement in multiple institutions.
+To highlight each institution's role, I created seperate chord diagrams focusing on individual universities and then combined these images into a single animated GIF using Adobe tools.

+Working on a NIH funded project has shown me the value of collaboration and dedication.
+This visualization highlights the effort and strong partnerships that drive our research forward.

 ### Data Sources:
 **NIH RePORTER Data**